-Our method BEVPrompt exploits a 2D detector for 3D detection (Fig.~\ref{fig:overview}a).
-In principle, our method can use any 2D detectors.
-We make three remarks below.
+As Pro3D explicitly exploits a 2D detector (Fig.~\ref{fig:overview}a), in principle, it can use any off-the-shelf powerful 2D detectors \cite{Ma2023LongTailed3D}.
+Below we make three remarks on this matter.

-{\bf Techniques of 2D detection are well established.} In object detection, 2D detection is better explored than monocular 3D detection, primarily due to historical reasons that the former has been a fundamental problem in computer vision whereas the latter is relatively new.
-There are many excellent 2D detectors developed in the past years along with the developments of CNNs and transformers, such as FasterRCNN \cite{NIPS2015_fasterRCNN}, YOLO \cite{bochkovskiy2020yolov4, wang2022yolov7}, DETR \cite{detr2020carion} and DINO \cite{zhang2022dino}.
-In the benchmarking results, we use the transformer-based detector DINO \cite{zhang2022dino}, which achieves the state-of-the-art performance on various 2D detection benchmark datasets.
-In the ablation studies, we use other 2D detectors.
+{\bf Techniques of 2D detection are well established.} 2D detection is more sufficiently explored than monocular 3D detection, as the former has been a fundamental problem in computer vision whereas the latter is relatively new.
+There are many excellent 2D detectors, such as FasterRCNN \cite{NIPS2015_fasterRCNN}, YOLO \cite{bochkovskiy2020yolov4, wang2022yolov7}, DETR \cite{detr2020carion} and DINO \cite{zhang2022dino}.
+In this work, we use the well-known transformer-based detector DINO \cite{zhang2022dino}.
+We also test other 2D detectors in experiments.

-{\bf More datasets of 2D detection are publicly available.} As 2D detection is a fundamental problem in computer vision and has been actively explored since the past decade, many large-scale datasets have been released to the public.
-In contrast, for the relatively new problem of monocular 3D detection, there are less datasets which are also small in scale compared to the 2D counterpart.
-For example, the 2D detection dataset COCO \cite{lin2014coco} (published in 2014) annotates 330K images with 2D boxes for 80 classes, whereas the 3D detection dataset nuScenes \cite{caesar2020nuscenes} (published in 2020) ``only'' annotates 144K RGB images with 3D cuboids for 23 classes.
-Moreover, labeling 3D cuboids often relies on other sensors (e.g., LiDAR) so to obtain 3D information (e.g., depth) for 3D annotation.
-Nevertheless, existing 2D datasets enable pretraining a strong 2D detector, finetuning which on the roadside dataset improves 3D detector training (Fig.~\ref{fig:YOLO-v7 and more 2D annotations}).
+{\bf More 2D detection datasets are publicly available,} while the relatively new problem of monocular 3D detection has less datasets which are also small in scale.
+For example, the 2D detection dataset COCO \cite{lin2014coco} (published in 2014) annotates 330K images with 2D boxes for 80 classes, whereas the 3D detection dataset nuScenes \cite{caesar2020nuscenes} (published in 2020) ``only'' annotates 144K images with 3D cuboids for 23 classes.
+The vast amounts of 2D annotated data allows pretraining stronger 2D detectors, using which Pro3D yields more remarkable 3D detection performance gains (Fig.~\ref{fig:YOLO-v7 and more 2D annotations}).